 Prof. Fader adds a small but essential detail to the customer-centric selling definition.
 He suggests that companies should not focus on all of their customers but only on the right ones.

 But who is ‘the right customer’?
 A client that brings the most value to the company.
 And he is not talking about historic profitability but rather future-looking customer lifetime value.
-The company should sort a customer out based on what they will be worth to the firm in the future.
+The organization should sort customers out based on what they will be worth to the firm in the future.

 Challenges of the customer-centric selling approach

-There are some roadblocks that might come your way.
-Accumulating data, analyzing it, tailoring the offer to each customer’s needs and preferences can be challenging.
+Some roadblocks might come your way.
+Accumulating data, analyzing it, and tailoring the offer to each customer’s needs and preferences can be challenging.
 However, it’s the only way to improve customer experience.

 Being customer-centric oriented also means targeting decision-makers.
 And it’s where another challenge comes into play.
-When talking to high-level customers, many salespeople fail to relate to business issues, outcomes, and usage.
+When talking to high-level customers (like the ones in insurance companies, for that matter), many sales experts fail to relate to business issues, outcomes, and usage.

-Despite all the struggles, the benefits of customer-centric selling methodology definitely outweigh.
+Despite all the struggles, the benefits of customer-centric selling methodology outweigh.

 Why is customer-centric selling important?

 In a highly competitive world, customer-centricity is key.
-Only by resonating with people’s specific needs, challenges, and goals can the company set up a sustainable relationship with clients.
+Only by resonating with real people’s specific needs, challenges, and goals can the company set up resilient relationships with clients.

-As you’ve noticed, I could sing odds to CCS as it really has a lot of benefits for business.
+As you’ve noticed, I could sign odds to CCS as it really has a lot of benefits for business.
 Here are just a few of them:

-Increased customer satisfaction is what you get when you fulfill customers’ needs exactly as you promised to.
+Increased customer satisfaction is what you get when you fulfill clients’ needs exactly as you promised to.
 And statistically, 72% of satisfied users will share a positive experience with 6 or more people.